nicholasjvr/inque.com/VIBE_CODERS_MIGRATION.md

-# VIBE-CODERS Platform Migration Guide
+# inQ - Platform Migration Guide

 ## Overview

-This guide explains how to gracefully implement the new Vibe-coders platform features without breaking your existing inque application.
+This guide explains how to gracefully implement the new inQ - Platform features without breaking your existing inque application.

 ## What's New

-The Vibe-coders platform adds the following features to your existing application:
+The inQ - Platform adds the following features to your existing application:

 ### 🎯 Core Features